 At the end of every year, Basecamp gives a thank-you gift to employees.
 Beginning in 2021, this gift comes in the form of a cash bonus.
 The bonus is accompanied by a beautiful keepsake that contains ideas & inspiration for how to use your bonus, but ultimately how you spend it or save it is up to you.

 Since you work remotely, we want to make sure your home office is comfortable.
 You can expense up to $1,000 to furnish your home office, every three years.
 During your first year at Basecamp, you can expense up to $2,000.

 The air you breathe in your home affects your health, productivity, and overall quality of life.
 We offer every new employee at Basecamp an Awair Element to monitor your indoor air quality.

 Coworking Space Stipend

 Basecamp will pay up to $200/month for you to use towards renting coworking space in your city.
 Please make sure you’re using a true coworking space that’s meant solely for working, not a club or social space.

-Basecamp has no expense policy.
-We trust our employees to spend money wisely.
-If you’re booking a flight, you don’t need to buy the cheapest, 2-layover redeye; buy the convenient, well-priced seat.
-If you’re attending a conference on behalf of Basecamp, sure, Basecamp will buy your meals.
+Overall, we trust our employees to spend money wisely.
+If you’re booking a meet-up flight, you don’t need to buy the cheapest, 2-layover redeye; buy the convenient, well-priced seat.
+If you’re attending a conference on behalf of Basecamp, we’ll buy your meals.
 Just try to stay away from caviar and champagne at dinner (okay, maybe once if you have a great day to celebrate).